-Mount Fuji is introducing new rules for the 2024 climbing season, including trail fees and caps on climbers.
-The measures, which come into effect on July 1, aim to protect both hikers and the environment, in the face of “overtourism”.
+Mount Fuji has introduced rules for climbing, including trail fees and caps on climbers since 2024.
+The measures, which also apply in 2025, aim to protect both hikers and the environment, in the face of “overtourism”.
 Here’s what you need to know.

 Suggested Activity